rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ```

 The resolution API **MUST** be a Firebolt `property:readonly` API, and
-have a corresponding `onResolutionsAndFrameRatesChanged` notification.
+have a corresponding `onResolutionsChanged` notification.

 Use of the `resolution` API requires access to the `use` role of the
 `xrn:firebolt:capability:device:info` capability.